-This does not imply that pyrophoric materials possess some unique chemical property that differentiates them from less-reactive substances.
+[See Fig. 1 Tall Fire from Chemical] This does not imply that pyrophoric materials possess some unique chemical property that differentiates them from less-reactive substances.
 Rather, every material has a heat of spontaneous ignition.
 Most people understand that paper can burn.
 For book paper, the spontaneous ignition temperature is 451°F. Some common materials like hay and coal have low ignition temperatures, and have been known to self-heat to the point of spontaneous combustion.
 Pyrophoric materials just have an ignition temperature so low that they instantaneously react with air and self-ignite.
 This characteristic makes them dangerous and also easy to underestimate, as it is such an unfamiliar quality to those without firsthand experience.

 Pyrophoric Chemical Uses